mlinke-ai/kev_in/docs/api/user.md

 ### Access

-No Authorizazion is needed, except for creating an admin account.
+No authorization is needed, except for creating an admin account.

 Python `requests`: